Experimental observation of a Rindler horizon: Rindler horizon thermodynamics

 \subsection{Experimental methods}

 The CERN-NA63 experimental site studies various aspects of strong field QED \cite{2019PhRvR...1c3014W, 2023PhRvL.130g1601N}.
-Here we analyse their high energy channeling radiation experiement which successfully measured radiation reaction \cite{Wistisen:2017pgr}.
-There, an ultra-relativistic $178.2$ GeV positron traverses a 3.8 mm thick sample of single crystal silicon along the $\braket{111}$ axis.
+Here we analyse their high energy channeling radiation experiments which successfully measured radiation reaction \cite{2019PhRvR...1c3014W, 2018NatCo...9..795W}.
+There, an ultra-relativistic $\sim 100$ GeV positrons traverses samples of single crystal silicon along the $\braket{111}$ axis.
 These ``channeled" positrons are repelled by the atomic lattice and undergo a transverse harmonic oscillation which causes a photon to build up around the positron as it is pumped up the ladder of harmonic oscillator states.
 This photon becomes so energetic that its energy is comparable to the positron rest mass and upon emission, the positron experiences an enormous recoil acceleration.
-This acceleration is sufficiently strong enough to thermalize the system via the Unruh effect \cite{lynch2021experimental}.
+This acceleration is sufficiently strong enough to thermalize the system via the Unruh effect \cite{lynch2021experimental,2024PhRvD.109j5009L, 2025arXiv250521292L}.